Fair Use And The Religious Service Exemption Chapter 3 – eBook Highlights

 There are a lot of myths surrounding copyrighted material and its use in churches.
 One of the most common myths is linked to the Religious Service Exemption and the Fair Use doctrine.
 The MYTH?
 Churches can use ANY copyrighted work without permission.
 TRUTH: Most uses of copyrighted material require permission from the copyright owner.
 There are SOME exceptions or limitations that cover specific uses of certain types of copyrights.

-Here is an excerpt from Religious Service Exemption and the Fair Use Doctrine in Chapter 3 of our new eBook “Solve the Puzzle of Copyrights: Six Steps To Learning How To Do Music Right” By Susan Fontaine Godwin.
-You can download the eBook for FREE here.
+Here is an excerpt from Religious Service Exemption and the Fair Use Doctrine in Chapter 3 of “Solve the Puzzle of Copyrights: Six Steps To Learning How To Do Music Right” By Susan Fontaine Godwin.

 There are important limitations or exceptions, often called “exemptions,” to the U.S. Copyright Law, which allow for copyrighted works to be used without permission from the copyright owner.